 You’ll be able to protect more than just your car from corrosion, too.
 For example, you can use this product on your off-road or marine vehicles and equipment as well.

-If using on visible areas, be aware that this is product is a light brown color.
+If using it on visible areas, be aware that this product is a light brown color.

 Manufacturer’s Specs and Features